Arres2/Arres2/README.md

 <h3 align="left">About Me</h3>

-// - 🔭 I’m currently looking for new projects
 - 🤓 I love to learn new things and teach others what I know.
 - ⚡ Fun fact **I dabble with music and have a background in International Business**